The-Marcy-Lab-School/Mod-2-DOM-Study-Guide/README.md

   // the FormData API makes it SUPER easy to get an object with all form data with 2 steps: const formData = new FormData(e.target);
   const formObj = Object.fromEntries(formData);

+  // Checkbox data in the formObj will either be "on" or undefined
+  // We can convert those values to true/false formObj.checkedProperty = !!formObj.checkedProperty

   console.log('here is your data:', formObj.pokemon);